rohrerj/scion/doc/BorderRouter.rst

 The pipeline gets changed to have seperate goroutines for the receiving, processing and forwarding steps.
 This will lead to a much higher performance because the expensive processing logic is moved to other goroutines and to improve the performance we can just increase the number of processing routines.
+By introducing packet reuse we do not have to allocate memory at runtime to store the packets because we have preallocated memory.

 Design
 --------